 PNG images are similar to JPGs but they are capable of containing a transparent layer allowing the colour underneath to show through.

-Because of the extra transparency information, a png image is usually larger in size than a similar JPG.
-In my example below the JPG is 30% smaller in file size than the PNG.
+Because of the extra transparency information, a png image is usually larger than a similar JPG.
+In my example below the JPG is approximately 70% smaller than the PNG.

 Here is a png (size 124kb).
 Notice that it has no border because the background of the image is actually transparent.

 Here is the same image as a JPG (size 39kb).
 The background is white because transparency isn’t possible for a JPG image.

 Where to use PNGs: typically used for logos, home page and landing page header, and slider elements.

 Gifs are similar to JPG, but they can be animated to create video snippets.
 Gifs have become very popular in messaging and in post content because they draw the eye in and add interest and a sense of fun.